walkero-gr/tw/README.md

 - get current user task from all the projects
 - get a list of a project's tasklists
 - create a new task and assign to specific people
+- create a new subtask and assign to specific people
 - add time entries to a task